mingmingtasd/webnn-polyfill/README.md

    - **OpenVINO** on Windows 10 and Linux
    - _Other backends are to be added_

-WebNN Native shares the code generator and other infrastructure code of [Dawn](https://dawn.googlesource.com/dawn/) project.
+WebNN Native uses the code of other open source projects:

+ * The code generator and infrastructure code of [Dawn](https://dawn.googlesource.com/dawn/) project.
+ * The DirectMLX and device wrapper of [DirectML](https://github.com/microsoft/DirectML) project.

 ## Build and Run